 Being approximately 11 minutes in duration when sung as a group, the four Ronsard Poems are perfect little gems.
 They are archetypal exemplars of the French Art Song medium as well, which makes it a pity that they are so little known.

 The music did appear occasionally on French radio broadcasts in the first decades following its creation — most notably as part of an hour-long program celebrating of Florent Schmitt’s artistry that was produced and broadcast on the occasion of the composer’s 85th birthday in 1955.
 That live studio performance, likely made in Schmitt’s presence, featured soprano Yvonne Gessler and pianist Annette Pigot.
-A digital download of this highly interesting program featuring several prominent performers of the day (including France’s leading classical saxophonist, Marcel Mule, plus the duo-pianist team of Jacqueline Robin Bonneau and Geneviève Joy) was available for a time from INA (the French National Radio/Television archives), but the program appears to be no longer available.
+A digital download of this highly interesting program featuring several prominent performers of the day (including France’s leading classical saxophonist, Marcel Mule, plus the duo-pianist team of Jacqueline Robin Bonneau and Geneviève Joy) was available for a time from INA (the French National Radio/Television archives), but the program appears to be no longer offered.

 As for commercial recordings of the Ronsard Poems, for decades there was just one — a 1975 production featuring the Romanian-American soprano Yolanda Marcoulescou (1923-1992) with pianist Katja Phillabaum.
 While sensitively presented, the recording captured Mlle.
 Marcoulescou’s performance rather late in her career, and hence the voice sounds a little plummy.
 Still, it’s an estimable interpretation, and the piano collaboration is first-rate as well.